trambarhq/relaks-django-data-source/README.md

 async function  insertMultiple(folderURL: string, objects: object[]): object[]
 ```

 Insert multiple objects into a directory on the remote server.
+The `afterInsert` hooks of cached queries are invoked afterward.
+The inserted objects will be available through `fetchOne()` immediately.

 ### updateOne